 - Here’s how your gift, or time, will solve the problem.

 This model tends to engage the proactive donor by identifying a current need and shifting the focus from the past to the present.

 Subscription services are flourishing—and that’s no surprise.
 Smaller, monthly payments that automatically renew tend to be more manageable and convenient for consumers, while companies enjoy increased customer retention.
 The concept has influenced philanthropy trends, too.
 Monthly givers tend to donate more over time than their counterparts who donate once per year.
 In fact, the annual value of regular givers is worth nearly 3 times more than that of one-time donors!
 Check out this article for ways your organization can promote monthly giving.

 Online Fundraising: A Major Source of Revenue

 Digital philanthropy is widely favorable among donors (and the nonprofits they support).
-Last year, nonprofits reported a 77% increase in online revenue since 2014.
+Nonprofits have reported a 77% increase in online revenue over the past 5 years!
 Email accounts for 13% of online giving, but successful email fundraising can require a bit of strategy.
 This article by Whole Whale is a great resource to help nonprofits like yours to optimize fundraising emails.

 While technology is the biggest driver of change, according to this report, you may not want to discount the power of person-to-person interactions.
 The same report reveals that a significant portion of consumers actually want to disconnect from their devices (this social interaction is why volunteers are happier and healthier).
 Your nonprofit may consider appropriate ways to provide donors an authentic and engaging giving experience.